-Safety - Safety of principal is the foremost objective of the Lombard Firefighter's Pension Fund.
-Each investment transaction shall seek to first ensure that large capital losses are avoided whether they be from securities defaults or erosion of market value.

-Return on Investments - The Pension Board seeks to attain or exceed market rates of return on its investments consistent with constraints imposed by its safety objectives, cash flow considerations and Illinois Laws that restrict the placement of public funds.
+Safety of principal is the foremost objective of the Pension Fund.
+Each investment transaction shall seek to first ensure that large capital losses are avoided whether they are from securities defaults or crosion of market value.
+The Pension Board seeks to attain market rates of return on its investments consistent with constraints imposed by its safety objectives, cash flow considerations and Illinois state laws that restrict the placement of public funds.

-Maintenance of Public Trust - All participants in the investment process shall seek to act responsibly as custodians of pension funds.
+All participants in the investment process shall seek to act prudently as custodians of pension funds.
 Investment officials shall avoid any transactions that might reasonably impair Fund participant's confidence in the Pension Board's ability to manage the Fund.

-Liquidity - The assets shall be sufficiently liquid to meet the Fund's disbursement requirements for the payment of operating expenses and benefits.
+The assets shall be sufficiently liquid to meet the Fund's disbursement requirements for the payment of operating expenses and benefits.